 My notebooks are also a great conversation starter at conferences.
-I haven't done it this year but last year I bought a cheap clipboard when I taught at a local conference and jazzed it up (matching tape with gems adhered to the clip) to match my stuff and carried my class outline.
+I haven't done it this year but last year I bought a cheap clipboard last year when I taught at a local conference and jazzed it up to match my stuff and carried my class outline.
 It came back with far more people signed up for my newsletter than my normal sign-up sheet handout alone did.
 It was a random bit of really useful marketing.